CREDICOIN/CREDI/doc/unit-tests.md

-Compiling/running CREDCOIN unit tests
+Compiling/running CREDICOIN unit tests
 ------------------------------------

-CREDCOIN unit tests are in the `src/test/` directory; they use the Boost::Test unit-testing framework.
+CREDICOIN unit tests are in the `src/test/` directory; they use the Boost::Test unit-testing framework.

 To compile and run the tests: